 The term "retention" generally refers to completion of follow-up visits and procedures as specified in a study protocol.
 This definition must be operationalized for any study, and operational definitions usually reflect the primary objectives and endpoints of a study.
-For MTN-013/IPM 026, two retention measures are planned to be used, one during the study and one at the end of the study.
+For MTN-005, two retention measures are planned to be used, one during the study and one at the end of the study.
 Additional retention measures may be defined and used during the study if desired by the Protocol Chair and/or Protocol Statisticians.

 - During the study, retention for scheduled follow-up visits will be defined based on whether participants complete scheduled visits within the visit window.
-Participants who complete their scheduled visits within the visit window will be considered 'retained' for those visits. - At the end of the study, retention will be defined based on whether participants complete the Day 52/Final Clinic/Termination Visit.
-Although every effort must be made to complete each participant's study exit visit within the window, exit visits will be allowed to take place at any time through the study end date at each site.
-Participants who complete an exit visit, prior to the study end date will be considered 'retained' at the end of the study.
+Participants who complete their scheduled visits within the visit window will be considered "retained" for those visits. - At the end of the study, retention will be defined based on whether participants complete the Week 16 Study Termination Visit.
+Although every effort must be made to complete each participant's study exit visit within the visit window, exit visits will be allowed to take place at any time through the study end date at each site.
+Participants who complete an exit visit prior to the study end date will be considered retained at the end of the study.

-As indicated above, participants who do not complete a particular scheduled visit within the allowable window (when there is a visit window), but then complete the next scheduled visit, will not be considered retained for the missed visit, but will be considered retained for the next scheduled visit.
+As indicated above, participants who do not complete a particular scheduled visit within the window but then complete the next scheduled visit, will not be considered retained for the missed visit, but, will be considered retained for the next scheduled visit.
 Thus retention rates can fluctuate over time and across visits.
 Importantly, retention shortfalls can be made up by ensuring that participants return for their next scheduled visit after missing a visit.

-The MTN SDMC will post reports on their ATLAS portal presenting retention rates for key study visits designated by the Protocol Team.
-The SDMC also will generate a final end-of-study retention rate after the study is completed.
-Please see Section 15 of this manual for more information on the study reporting plan.
+The MTN Statistical and Data Management Center (SDMC) will generate reports during the study presenting retention rates for key study visits designated by the Protocol Team.
+The SDMC also will generate a final end-of-study retention rate for each site after the study is completed.